LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/User_callable.rst

       :math:`q-1` and the input *degree*, for :math:`q > 1` where :math:`q` is
       the order of accuracy for the time integration method.

-      .. versionchanged:: 5.5.1

-         When :math:`q=1`, a linear interpolant is the default to ensure values obtained by the integrator are returned at the ends of the time interval.

-.. c:function:: int SPRKStepSetDiagnostics(void* arkode_mem, FILE* diagfp)

-   Specifies the file pointer for a diagnostics file where all SPRKStep step adaptivity and solver information is written.

-   :param arkode_mem: pointer to the SPRKStep memory block.
-   :param diagfp: pointer to the diagnostics output file.

-   :return:
-      * *ARK_SUCCESS* if successful
-      * *ARK_MEM_NULL* if the SPRKStep memory is ``NULL``
-      * *ARK_ILL_INPUT* if an argument has an illegal value

-   **Notes:**
-      This parameter can be ``stdout`` or ``stderr``, although the suggested approach is to specify a pointer to a unique file opened by the user and returned by ``fopen``.
-If not called, or if called with a ``NULL`` file pointer, all diagnostics output is disabled.

-      When run in parallel, only one process should set a non-NULL value for this pointer, since statistics from all processes would be identical.

-   .. deprecated:: 5.2.0

-      Use :c:func:`SUNLogger_SetInfoFilename` instead.

 .. c:function:: int SPRKStepSetErrFile(void* arkode_mem, FILE* errfp)